Create a Website Account - Manage notification subscriptions, save form progress and more.

-Except for issues where an immediate threat to health and safety exist, initial inspection of the site will normally occur within 5 to 10 business days.
-Resolutions, however, can take weeks, months, and sometimes longer depending upon the complexity and legal ramifications involved.
+Except for issues with an immediate threat to health and safety, an initial site inspection will typically occur within 5 to 10 business days.
+Resolutions, however, can take weeks, months, and sometimes longer, depending upon the complexity and legal ramifications involved.

 Call your cable TV provider for service or billing issues.
 Phone numbers are provided below.